klkuhlm/unconfined/README.md

 software (MIT license), which can essentially be used, modified, or redistributed for any purpose, given the license is left intact.

-This code is a command-line utility, which reads a text input file and writes a text datafile, formatted for simple plotting using available software obtained elsewhere (e.g., MS-Excel, python matplotlib, or gnuplot).
-The code is accurate and relatively fast, using OpenMP to execute in parallel on a multi-processor Linux or Mac computer (a recent Intel compiler is needed to create parallel executables for MS-Windows).
+This simulator is a command-line utility, which reads a text input file and writes a text datafile, formatted for simple plotting using available software obtained elsewhere (e.g., MS-Excel, python matplotlib, or gnuplot).
+The simulator is accurate and relatively fast, using OpenMP to execute in parallel on a multi-processor Linux or Mac computer (a recent Intel compiler is needed to create parallel executables for MS-Windows).